luccasleme/purchase_order/README.md

 This is a sample real-world data migration scenario from pre-existing spreadsheets to a new cloud database.

+**Important Note:** The Excel import was a **one-time data injection** to populate the application with sample data.
+The application itself does **not** have built-in functionality to import Excel files.
+All data management operations (create, read, update, delete) are performed exclusively through Firebase Firestore.

 ---

 ## Backend: Firebase